 The auth-publickey element can include a signature-algorithms attribute.
 The attribute defines the public-key signature algorithms used for client authentication, given as a comma-separated list.
-The algorithms that will be used are those that are defined in both Tectia Server and Connection Broker configuration files.
+The algorithms that will be used are those that are defined in Connection Broker configuration file.
 This way the use of only certain algorithms, such as SHA-2, can be enforced.
-For a list of the supported algorithms, see pubkey-algorithm.